Missing 3-year-old’s family expresses relief that she was found safe

-KANSAS CITY, MO (KCTV/KSMO) -- Friday ended with hugs and tears of joy for the family of 3-year-old Noriyah King, but it started with fear and panic.
+KANSAS CITY, MO (KCTV) -- Friday ended with hugs and tears of joy for the family of 3-year-old Noriyah King, but it started with fear and panic.

 The girl’s grandfather, James Harris, got the news she was missing before daybreak and rushed to his daughter’s home.